shapesecurity/shift-reducer-js/README.md

 ## About

-This module provides a reducer for a [Shift format](https://github.com/shapesecurity/shift-spec) AST.
+This module provides several reducers and related tooling for [Shift format](https://github.com/shapesecurity/shift-spec) ASTs.

 ## Status